Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

    through force, my life is of no value, and I will die.
 2: LOL.
 1: Which means, they have a built-in martyr complex.
-Not the attention seeking martyrs like from the 1960s and 1990s, but a willingless towards total self-sacrifice once deprived of all social capital.
+Not the attention seeking martyrs like from the 1960s and 1990s, but a willingness towards total self-sacrifice once deprived of all social capital.
 2: So... you can't have social capital in an echo chamber?
 People's entire inner circles are echo chambers though and they're just fine with it.
 1: You can, but it's no different than printing your own currency.
-Social capital in an echo chamber just inflates endlessly to the point of absolute valuelessness, but it keeps the partisans are intoxicated.
+Social capital in an echo chamber just inflates endlessly to the point of absolute worthlessness, but it keeps the partisans are intoxicated.
 2: So then social capital isn't needed..
-1: So, to summerize everything:
+1: So, to summarize everything:
  - The Left won the culture war in the 1960s
  - The Left uses mass media narratives to suppress the Right because outright genocide is still frowned upon